Client Server Architecture

 Client server vs peer to peer architecture

-Advantages of client server architecture
+Advantages of client-server architecture

-Transparency: Clients only make requests to the server with their input data, so they don't see how the server will handle the request.
+• Clients only make requests to the server with their input data, so they don't see how the server will handle the request.
 It may seem like a single, central server to the user.

-Scalability: The client-server architecture is capable of adding or removing servers in the network (horizontal scaling) or migrating to larger and faster server machines (vertical scaling).
+• Client-server architecture is capable of adding or removing servers in the network (horizontal scaling) or migrating to larger and faster server machines (vertical scaling).

-Disadvantages of client server architecture
+Disadvantages of client-server architecture

 • Servers are more powerful than client computers, which means they are more expensive.
 They also require person with networking and infrastructure knowledge to manage the system.